 First, Some Background Information…

-With all the new films (and cameras!) being released, it’s never been a better time to hop into the world of instant film!
+With all the new films (and cameras!) being released, it’s never been a better time to hop into the world of instant film.
 Polaroid cameras that were once considered worthless are an increasingly hot commodity.
-So it’s good to know what you’re looking for before you spend your cash on a used new, or refurbished camera.
+So it’s good to know what you’re looking for before you spend your cash on a used, new, or refurbished camera.

-The Main Classes of Polaroid Cameras
+The Main Types of Polaroid Cameras

 The primary three types of vintage Polaroid cameras out in the wild are SX-70, 600, and 1200/Image/Spectra.